chadbaldwin/chadbaldwin.github.io/books.md

 X = minimum 1 hour of reading

 If I didn't read that day, I'll try to list a 1 word reason as to why I skipped that day.
-But if the day is blank...that means I was lazy and broke the streak.
+But if the day is blank...that means I was lazy and didn't do something productive that day.

 * "Blog" - chose to work on or write a blog instead of reading
 * "Class" - attended an online training class